gyanesh-iitmiimb/project2_tds_iit/goodreads/README.md

 ## Data Description

-The data in this report includes a subset of a larger dataset containing information about books, specifically focusing on attributes such as book IDs, ISBNs, ratings, and image URLs.
-It comprises 10,000 rows of data, capturing various metrics related to each book's performance and accessibility on platforms like Goodreads, including the count of ratings at different levels.
+The data in this report comprises a dataset with 10,000 rows, detailing various attributes of books, including identifiers such as book_id and goodreads_book_id, as well as physical details like ISBN and book counts.
+It also includes user ratings across different scales (1 to 5 stars) and URL links to book images, providing a comprehensive overview for analysis within a book collection or a reading platform.

 ## Numerical Columns

 The maximum correlations is found between columns ratings_count and work_ratings_count with a value of 0.9950949109767664.The minimum correlation is between columns average_rating and ratings_2 with a value of -0.11433083463802127

-Outliers found in column {'isbn13': 556, 'average_rating': 158, 'ratings_5': 1158, 'work_text_reviews_count': 1005, 'ratings_2': 1156, 'ratings_1': 1140, 'ratings_3': 1149, 'work_ratings_count': 1143, 'ratings_count': 1163, 'books_count': 844, 'ratings_4': 1131}
+Outliers found in column {'ratings_5': 1158, 'ratings_count': 1163, 'books_count': 844, 'isbn13': 556, 'ratings_1': 1140, 'ratings_3': 1149, 'work_ratings_count': 1143, 'ratings_2': 1156, 'ratings_4': 1131, 'work_text_reviews_count': 1005, 'average_rating': 158}

-The most important features are ratings_4, work_ratings_count and ratings_3 with feature importances of importance    0.450084
+The most important features are ratings_4, work_ratings_count and books_count with feature importances of importance    0.471013
-Name: ratings_4, dtype: float64, importance    0.384857
+Name: ratings_4, dtype: float64, importance    0.391355
-Name: work_ratings_count, dtype: float64 and importance    0.051947
+Name: work_ratings_count, dtype: float64 and importance    0.045832
-Name: ratings_3, dtype: float64 respectively
+Name: books_count, dtype: float64 respectively

 ## Text Columns